 Average Annual Salary: $56,370

 Ann Arbor gets the highest score out of the 150 most populous metro areas in the U.S. for its access to quality health care, sharing the top spot with Kalamazoo, Michigan; Reading, Pennsylvania; York, Pennsylvania; and Trenton, New Jersey.
-Ann Arbor also ranks third in college readiness, following only Boulder and San Jose.
+Ann Arbor, which is basically a college town, also ranks third in college readiness, following only Boulder and San Jose.

 #13 Des Moines, Iowa